Marthe Robin: Beatification process

 In 1986, a diocesan inquiry was opened to investigate the possibility of Robin's beatification.
 Two religious experts, a theologian and a historian, were entrusted with the case in 1988.
 The Vatican granted a Nihil obstat in 1991.
 Between 1988 and 1996, more than 120 witnesses and experts were consulted.
 From 1993 to 1995, a critical biography was written for the Congregation for the Causes of Saints.
 A file of 17,000 pages was submitted to the Vatican in 1996.

 A decree of the Congregation for the Causes of Saints dated 24 April 1998 agreed that the diocesan inquiry was valid.
 The Positio, a summary of 2000 pages of the beatification file which lays out the results of the diocesan inquiry was sent on 6 May 2010 for study to a commission of theologians, a meeting of whom was held on 11 December 2012.
-The "heroic virtues" of Marthe Robin were recognized on 7 November 2014 by Pope Francis (Press release of the French Bishops).
-She is therefore declared venerable and recognition of a miracle could open the door to her beatification.
+The heroic virtue of Marthe Robin was recognized on 7 November 2014 by Pope Francis (Press release of the French Bishops).
+She is therefore declared venerable.

 Medical and sceptical opinions

 The philosopher Jean Guitton claimed that Robin was offered the possibility of medical analysis at a clinic for several months in order to prove to sceptics that her apparent inability to eat was not some elaborate hoax, but she declined, saying "Do you really think that will convince people?
 Those who don't believe it will not believe it any the more because of that."
 Consequently, there is no clinical proof of Robin's fifty-year fasting.
 Guitton deplored that "in this present era, prudence requires us to suppose that such phenomena can only be explained by autosuggestion, hysteria, or mental illness rather than by a noble and transcendent cause."
 The possibility of a hoax remains unexamined.

+In 2020, a book by the Carmelite priest Conrad De Meester, published posthumously under the title "La fraude mystique de Marthe Robin" ("The Mystical Fraud of Marthe Robin"), argued that Robin had engaged in fraud in relation to her reported mystical experiences.
+The book generated controversy in France, particularly over its challenge to Robin's reputation and claims of mystical phenomena.

 Specialist opinions on Robin are conflicting.
 Some scientific sceptics consider that her mystical manifestations, particularly her long fast, were simply an elaborate hoax, but numerous doctors at the time ruled out this possibility and others have diagnosed it as hysteria.
 For example: